Data-compatibility of algorithms: Data-compatibility for constrained minimization with inconsistent constraints

 From the above assumptions and discussion we obtain the following theorem as a consequence of Theorem \ref{thm:7.1}.
-It does not assume consistency of the underlying constraints $\Gamma=\{C_{i}\}_{i=1}^{m},$ and shows that sequences generated by the hybrid simultaneous projection subgradient method (HSPSM) have a $(\tau,\bar{L})$-output, i.e., contain an iterate that is data-compatible.
+It does not assume consistency of the underlying constraints $\Gamma=\{C_{i}\}_{i=1}^{m},$ and shows that sequences generated by the simultaneous projection hybrid subgradient method (SP-HSM) have a $(\tau,\bar{L})$-output, i.e., contain an iterate that is data-compatible.
+Observe in the next theorem that $\overline{L}$ is a fixed constant that obeys (\ref{eq 53 N}) and that the parameter $\tau$ must obey $\tau\in(0,1),$ so, once $\overline{L}$ is fixed the \textquotedblleft user\textquotedblright\ can choose a small $\tau$ so that $\tau\overline{L}$ is as small as he wants.